Major Planning Scheme Amendment 7 - Business Improvement and Innovation

-Council is proposing an amendment to the Central Highlands Regional Council Planning Scheme 2016 to support business improvement and innovation.
+Council adopted an amendment to the Central Highlands Regional Council Planning Scheme 2016 to support business improvement and innovation on 29 May 2024.

 What are the changes included in the amendment?